Lightweight Session-Key Rekeying Framework for Secure IoT-Edge Communication: Discussion

 Traditional Pre–Shared Key (PSK) encryption schemes are efficient but prone to key compromise, replay attacks, and the absence of forward secrecy.
 DSEKP mitigates these weaknesses through per-session key derivation, HMAC-based authentication, and stateless edge design.

 \paragraph{Forward Secrecy and Key Agility:} DSEKP derives a unique AES–GCM key for every session using the HMAC-based Key Derivation Function (HKDF–SHA256), mixing device entropy sources—a 12-byte random nonce (\texttt{DevNonce}), 2-byte session counter (\texttt{SessCtr}), and 4-byte timestamp (\(T\))—with a long-term secret and salt.
-This ensures that compromise of one session key cannot expose previous or future sessions, thereby achieving practical forward secrecy without asymmetric cryptography.
+This ensures that compromise of one session key cannot expose previous or future sessions, thereby providing per-session key isolation (assuming the long-term device secret remains uncompromised) without asymmetric cryptography.

 \paragraph{Replay and Impersonation Resistance:} Each DSEKP packet embeds both a session counter and a message sequence number.
 The edge node maintains a sliding window of valid counters and automatically discards replayed or delayed packets, providing deterministic replay protection with negligible overhead.